FlyJingFish/AndroidAOP/README_EN.md

     @AndroidAopReplaceMethod(
             "void show()"
     )
-    //  Although the replaced method has no parameters, it is considered not a static method, so the first parameter is still the replaced class. public static void show(Toast toast) {
+    //  Although the replaced method has no parameters, because it is not a static method, the first parameter is still the replaced class. public static void show(Toast toast) {
         toast.show();
     }